juxt/astro-website/src/pages/blog/clojure-in-crossref.md

 Crossref was founded, they made individual agreements between themselves about how to identify and link articles, and how to link into to each others' websites.
-This kind of thing doesn't scale, so they created Crossref, a non-profit organisation, that provides shared infrastructure and technology for the scholarly community.
+This kind of thing doesn't scale, so they created Crossref, a non-profit organization, that provides shared infrastructure and technology for the scholarly community.

 We allow our members to register content and assign DOIs, [Digital